 A slower and more subdued version of the Gentle Flow class, the main focus of Warm Align is proper alignment.
 This class is ideal for both beginners seeking to learn the fundamentals and intermediate students seeking a more low-tempo class for an easeful opening.
 Variations on the sun salutations may be practiced but some of the more intermediate and advanced poses will not be offered.
 A room temperature of 95° – 100° Fahrenheit is maintained to aid in loosening tight muscles and the use of props is encouraged to obtain optimal alignment.

-Vinyasa is a dynamic type of yoga that links breath with movement and follows a progressive flow of one posture to the next.
-Sequences may consist of sun salutations, forward bends, backbends, twists, inversions and arm balances.
+Vinyasa is a dynamic type of yoga that moves at a quicker pace and links breath with movement while following a progressive flow of one posture to the next.
+Sequences consist of sun salutations, forward bends, backbends and twists and may also include some inversions and arm balances.
 Practiced in a room maintained at 95° – 100° Fahrenheit, this challenging sequence of poses helps to build strength, flexibility, endurance and body awareness.
-Prior yoga experience is highly recommended for this class, as it is led at a quicker pace and may include intermediate to advanced level poses.
+Prior yoga experience is highly recommended for this class.